hammerheim-game/hammerheim-rules/3-warbands/ostlanders.md

 the deep woods.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 3 3 3 1 3 1 7
-Weapons/Armor: Jaeger may be equipped with weapons and armor chosen from the Jaeger Equipment list.
+Weapons/Armour: Jaeger may be equipped with weapons and armour chosen from the Jaeger Equipment list.

 0-5 Ruffians
 25 Gold Crowns to hire